 "I can't speak for studios...
 As far as I know, yeah we do.
 It’s not at Fox, it’s not at Sony...
 Yeah."

 A few years ago, Kevin Feige illustrated that the challenges around Namor the Sub-Mariner's rights.
 One, he's been around so long that he was created back when Marvel was still known as Timely Comics — he is, quite literally, one of comics' first superheroes.
-Two, he's technically a mutant — and as we all know, all characters who fall under "the M-word" category belong to Fox.
+Two, for the longest time, he was technically a mutant — and as we all know, all characters who fall under "the M-word" category belong to Fox.
 Except that Namor's rights don't belong to Fox.
 Or Sony.
 They technically belong partly to Universal:

 "It’s slightly more complicated than that.
 Let’s put it this way – there are entanglements that make it less easy.
 There are older contracts that still involve other parties that mean we need to work things out before we move forward on it.
 As opposed to an Iron Man or any of the Avengers or any of the other Marvel characters where we could just put them in."

-His rights have been a complicated topic but from what I can see, their situation is not as strict as the X-Men or Fantastic Four.
-And it's not as if there hasn't been a precedent for Marvel working out a complicated legal deal for the movie rights to a character — case in point, Quicksilver and, of course, Spider-Man.
+From what I can see, his situation is not as strict as the X-Men or Fantastic Four.
+And, as mentioned above, it looks like it's even less complicated now that Namor has been officially revealed to be an Inhuman, therefore severing his original ties to the X-Men franchise.
+However, even if the Sub-Mariner came with legal baggage, it's not as if there hasn't been a precedent for Marvel working out a complicated legal deal for the movie rights to a character — case in point, Quicksilver and, of course, Spider-Man.
 So it's not impossible to believe Marvel was paving the way for Namor's introduction by leaving subtle clues the same way they did for Black Panther.

 Namor's Other Tease In 'Iron Man 2'